For their safety, as well as the safety of their owners, dogs should wear a harness when they are being walked.

-With 5 different points of adjustment throughout this harness, you can make sure that it fits your dog perfectly.
-Not only will this achieve the comfort we mentioned, it will also give your dog the maximum range of motion so that they can walk without any hindrance or restriction.
+With five different points of adjustment throughout this harness, you can make sure that it fits your dog perfectly.
+Not only will this achieve the comfort we mentioned, but it will also give your dog the maximum range of motion so that they can walk without any hindrance or restriction.

 Your dog's well-being, and indeed yours, is further enhanced by the reflective stitching throughout the harness.
 This is vital if you walk your dog at night, especially where there may be traffic.
 If you let them off the leash to run, it also helps you keep an eye on where they are.

 Although there is stitching throughout, and much of it reflective, there is not enough.
-Instead, a lot of glue has been used which is not our preferred means of holding products worn by dogs together.
+Instead of stitching, glue has been used, which is not the best means of holding together products worn by dogs.

 If you are looking for an escape-proof dog harness which allows you the maximum means of adjustment so it fits properly and comfortably, then this could be the one.
 It has four adjustable buckles, so you can adjust it in several ways to get it fitting just right.

 There are some harnesses the design of which is so wrong that they can even cause a risk of choking the dog wearing it.
 That is certainly not the case with this harness which is specifically configured so that there is no danger whatsoever of any choking hazard to your dog.
 This means if your dog tries to pull, as you resist them, the pressure will be on their chest and not their neck or throat.